Clemapfel/jluna/docs/manual.md

 });
 ```

-Here, we have 4 different methods to mutate our variable, `x`.
+Here, we have 4 different ways to mutate our variable, `x`.
 The C-APIs `jl_set_global` and the `unsafe` libraries `set_value` will most likely be the most performant options.
 Much more safe and convenient, however, are the familiar `Proxy::operator=` and `Module::assign`.

 During each cycle of each benchmark, we generate a random `Int64` using `generate_number`.
-This function introduces the same amount of overhead anytime it is called, meaning it will slow down all benchmarks by the same amount, thereby not invalidating comparison.
+This function introduces the same amount of overhead anytime it is called.
+This means, it will slow down all benchmarks by the exact same amount, thereby not invalidating comparison.

 ### Mutating Julia-side Variables: Results